speakASAP/nginx-microservice/README.md

 - ✅ **Nginx will return 502 errors** until containers become available (acceptable behavior)
 - ✅ **Nginx automatically connects** to containers when they start
 - ✅ **No dependency** - containers can start/stop independently of nginx
+- ✅ **Config Validation**: New configs are validated before being applied - invalid configs are rejected and nginx continues running with existing valid configs

 ### How It Works

 Nginx resolves hostnames at runtime via DNS, not at startup.
 This allows:

 1. **Config Generation**: Upstream blocks are always generated from the service registry, regardless of whether containers exist
+2. **Config Validation**: New configs are generated to a staging directory, validated in isolation with existing configs, and only applied if validation passes
-2. **Independent Startup**: Nginx starts successfully even if upstreams point to non-existent containers
+3. **Independent Startup**: Nginx starts successfully even if upstreams point to non-existent containers
-3. **Runtime Resolution**: When containers start, nginx automatically resolves their hostnames and connects
+4. **Runtime Resolution**: When containers start, nginx automatically resolves their hostnames and connects
-4. **Graceful Degradation**: Nginx returns 502 errors for unavailable upstreams until containers are ready
+5. **Graceful Degradation**: Nginx returns 502 errors for unavailable upstreams until containers are ready
+6. **Fail-Safe**: Invalid configs are rejected and moved to `conf.d/rejected/` directory - nginx continues running with existing valid configs

 ### Benefits